opentofu/registry-ui/frontend/docs/providers/creating.md

 OpenTofu supports providers written in any language as long as they can be compiled to a static binary.
 Providers written in languages that don't compile to a static binary may or may not work, depending on the host operating system.

-In order to start the provider, OpenTofu uses [go-plugin](https://github.com/hashicorp/go-plugin).
+In order to start the provider OpenTofu uses [go-plugin](https://github.com/hashicorp/go-plugin).
 This process is as follows:

 1. OpenTofu starts the plugin with the `PLUGIN_MIN_PORT`, `PLUGIN_MAX_PORT`, `PLUGIN_PROTOCOL_VERSIONS` and the `PLUGIN_CLIENT_CERT` environment variables set.
 While OpenTofu currently doesn't use them, your implementation should also implement handling the `PLUGIN_UNIX_SOCKET_DIR`, `PLUGIN_UNIX_SOCKET_GROUP`, and `PLUGIN_MULTIPLEX_GRPC` environment variables.
 2. On Windows, the plugin will scan from `PLUGIN_MIN_PORT` and `PLUGIN_MAX_PORT` to find an open port and open a TCP listen socket on that port, binding to `127.0.0.1`.